exerro/observables-kt/README.md

 * `ObservableStream` - an extension of `Observable`, specialised for streams of values.
 Can be mapped, filtered, etc.

-When a connection is made, it returns an `ObservableConnection`, which can be used to disconnect the callback.
+When a connection is made, an `ObservableConnection` is returned, which can be used to disconnect the callback.
 Multiple connections can be joined to form a single connection using `ObservableConnection.join`.